-MRL definitions were developed by a joint DoD/industry working group under the sponsorship of the Joint Defense Manufacturing Technology Panel (JDMTP).
-The intent was to create a measurement scale that would serve the same purpose for manufacturing readiness as Technology Readiness Levels (TRLs) serve for technology readiness-to provide a common metric and vocabulary for assessing and discussing additionage in the contraction in the case of the case manufacturing maturity and risk.
+MRL definitions were developed by a joint DoD/industry working group under the sponsorship of the Joint Defense Manufacturing Technology Panel (JDMTP).20 The intent was to create a measurement scale that would serve the same purpose for manufacturing readiness as Technology Readiness Levels (TRLs) serve for technology readiness-to provide a common metric and vocabulary for assessing and discussing manufacturing maturity21 and risk.
 MRLs were designed with a numbering system to be roughly congruent with comparable levels of TRLs for synergy and ease of understanding and use.